 Émilie Fortin-Tremblay was born in Alma, Quebec.
 During the mass exodus of Quebecers in the 19th century, she moved with her family to New York State.
 There, in December 1893, she met and married Pierre Nolasque Tremblay, a French-Canadian gold prospector.

-She is the first non-aboriginal woman to accompany her husband into the territory, and the first white woman to cross the Chilkoot Pass.
+She was one of the first non-Indigenous women to accompany her husband into the territory, and is believed to be the first white woman to cross the famous Chilkoot Pass.

 Following in her husband’s footsteps, she set off on an 8,000-kilometer journey to the Yukon.
-She is the first non-aboriginal woman to accompany her husband into the territory, and the first white woman to cross the Chilkoot Pass.
-This 1,067-meter-high mountain pass crosses the Coast Range between Alaska and British Columbia.
+She was the first non-Indigenous woman to accompany her husband into the territory, and is believed to be the first white woman to cross the Chilkoot Pass.
+This 1,067-meter-high mountain pass, beginning at Dyea at the tip of the Lynn Canal, crosses the Coast Range between Alaska and British Columbia.

-Living conditions in the Yukon were as harsh as they were rudimentary. Émilie Fortin-Tremblay was assigned the role of nurse, then, with the gradual arrival of other women, that of midwife.
-Her social commitment and generosity set her apart.
+After they settled in Dawson City, it became clear that living conditions in the Yukon were as harsh as they were rudimentary.
+Fortin-Tremblay was initially assigned the role of nurse, then, with the gradual arrival of other women, she became one of the Yukon’s first settler midwives.
+Her social commitment and generosity set her apart and made her a beloved figure in the burgeoning community.

-She developed a type of market gardening that enabled her to grow vegetables on the roof of her home, as the permafrost prevented traditional cultivation.
-She later opened a general store in Dawson called Mme Tremblay’s Store, now a listed historic building.
+She developed a type of market gardening that enabled her to grow vegetables on the roof of her home, as the permafrost made traditional cultivation techniques much more difficult.
+She later opened a general store in Dawson called Mme Tremblay’s Store, which still stands downtown and is a listed historic building.

 Pierre Nolasque Tremblay died in 1935; she remarried in 1942 to Louis Lagrois, another French-Canadian gold prospector.
 She died in 1949 in Victoria, British Columbia, at the age of 77.

-The first French-speaking school in the Yukon, established in 1984 in Whitehorse, bears his name.
+The first French-speaking school in the Yukon, established in 1984 in Whitehorse, bears her name.
+Quite a legacy for a very remarkable woman!

 Sources: